Arthur Miller: Marriages and family

+In 1940, Miller married Mary Grace Slattery.
+The couple had two children, Jane (born September 7, 1944) and Robert (May 31, 1947 – March 6, 2022).
 In June 1956, Miller left Slattery and wed film star Marilyn Monroe.
 Miller and Monroe had met in 1951, had a brief affair, and remained in contact.
 Monroe had just turned 30 when they married; she never had a real family of her own and was eager to join the family of her new husband.

 Monroe began to reconsider her career and the fact that trying to manage it made her feel helpless.
 She admitted to Miller, "I hate Hollywood.
 I don't want it any more.
 I want to live quietly in the country and just be there when you need me.
 I can't fight for myself any more."
 Monroe converted to Judaism to "express her loyalty and get close to both Miller and his parents", writes biographer Jeffrey Meyers.
 Soon after Monroe converted, Egypt banned all of her movies.
 Away from Hollywood and the culture of celebrity, Monroe's life became more normal; she began cooking, keeping house, and giving Miller more attention and affection than he had been used to.
 Later that year, Miller was subpoenaed by the House Un-American Activities Committee, and Monroe accompanied him.
 In her personal notes, she wrote about her worries during this period:

 I am so concerned about protecting Arthur.
 I love him—and he is the only person—human being I have ever known that I could love not only as a man to which I am attracted to practically out of my senses—but he is the only person—as another human being that I trust as much as myself...